-Srimad-bhagavatam 1.1.2 Tells us What Is The Highest Truth:,
+A portion of Srimad-bhagavatam 1.1.2 Tells us What Is The Highest Truth:,

 “… Purana propounds the highest truth, which is understandable by those devotees who are fully pure in heart.
 The “highest truth”, is reality distinguished from illusion for the welfare of all.
 Such truth uproots the threefold miseries.
 This beautiful Srimad-bhagavatam, compiled by the great sage Vyasadeva [in his maturity], is sufficient in itself for God realization.
 What is the need of any other scripture?
 As soon as one attentively and submissively hears the message of Srimad-bhagavatam, by this culture of knowledge the Supreme Lord is established within his heart. …”